Illinois-IoT/main-project/tutorials/day5/day5.md

 ![](front-end_VS_back-end.png)

 Websites usually consist of two parts: the front-end and the back-end.
-The front-end is the side which users experience.
-It is responsible for how a page looks, responds, and appears when a user opens up a website and interact with the elements on the page.
+The front-end is the side that users experience.
+It is responsible for how a page looks, responds, and appears when a user opens up a website and interacts with the elements on the page.
 HTML, CSS, and JavaScript are the building blocks of front-end development.
 They can be rendered, presented, and executed on every browser and ensure the browsing experience for 1 billion websites and 5 billion users.

 On the contrary, the back-end is the guts of the web application, containing inner logic and structures and living on the server.
 The back-end stores, processes, and serves program and user data to ensure that the front-end has what it needs.
-For our project, we were mainly working on the back-end, i.e. the logic to capture camera frames and to create video feed.
+For our project, we were mainly working on the back-end, i.e. the logic to capture camera frames and create a video feed.
 In addition to Python, back-end developers use programming languages like Java, PHP, and Ruby to work with data.

 However, the front-end of our project is so far very simple - we don't have interactive elements like buttons but only an image that doesn't fit the size of the screen well.
 So today, we will make our website look nicer while adding interactions and more functionalities to it.